JasperXuEvolution/Efficient-and-multiplexed-somatic-genome-editing-with-Cas12a-mice/README.md

 ## Cancer model
 - Contains scripts for analyzing Cas12a Ultra-seq data in three different tumor models:
-  - Oncogene-negative tumors**
+  - Oncogene-negative tumors
-*   *Oncogene-negative tumors
+  - Pancreatic ductal adenocarcinoma (PDAC)
+  - Small cell lung cancer (SCLC)

-* PE150 folder contains codes necessary for PE150 data (using SCLC as an example)
+- PE150 folder: Scripts for PE150 sequencing data (using SCLC as an example).
-* PE300 folder contains codes necessary for PE300 data
+- PE300 folder: Scripts for PE300 sequencing data.

 ## Cas12a_Efficiency
-* Codes for analyzing Cas12a Ultra-seq data for the efficiency experiment.
+- Includes scripts for analyzing Cas12a Ultra-seq data from efficiency experiments.

 ## Triple_Knockout
-* Codes for analyzing Cas12a Ultra-seq data for the triple tumor suppressor knockout experiment.
+- Includes scripts for analyzing Cas12a Ultra-seq data from the triple tumor suppressor knockout experiment.

 ## Figure_Plot
-* Codes for generating all the figures related Cas12a Ultra-seq experiment.
+- Scripts for generating all Cas12a Ultra-seq experiment-related figures.